 You are given a parking ticket from the attendant when you enter, and if you spend the equivalent of the $20 fee at any of their facilities, the parking fee is waived

 .
 You need to exchange your ticket for a different color when you make your purchase to show attendant on the way out.
-It is easy to spend $20 there, as it is the priciest resort on the island.
+It is easy to spend $20 there, as it is the priciest resort on St. John.

 We chose to eat at the Beach Bar restaurant and the food was really good.
 We ordered appetizers that were generous enough for a meal.
 The resort has a reputation for being rather snooty, and we felt that from some of the guests when we were lugging our chairs down to the beach, but the staff was friendly and helpful.